upmcplanetracker/nts-for-firewalla/README.md

 *   Physical interfaces (if no bridges) – excluding WAN (`wan`, `ppp`, `tun`, `wg`, `vpn`)
 *   For each interface, it extracts the **precise CIDR** (e.g., `192.168.1.0/24`) and adds `allow` lines in `chrony.conf`.

-This means **you don’t need to manually edit any interface or subnet settings** – it Just Works™.
+This means **you don’t need to manually edit any interface or subnet settings** – it Just Works.

+### 🛠 Customizing Your Time Servers

+If you want to use different NTS servers (e.g., to prioritize servers closer to your specific geography), you only need to update two places in the script:

+1.  **`chrony.conf`**: Update the `server` lines.
+2.  **`/etc/hosts`**: Update the corresponding IP address mappings so the script can resolve them during the boot-up bootstrap phase.

+**Tip:** You can find a list of reliable NTS-capable servers at [this Github repo](https://github.com/jauderho/nts-servers).

 ### Cron & Permissions